nik-maheshwari/C-test/README.md

 # C-test
-Using CUnit to create unit tests for 2 small functions
+Using CUnit to create unit tests for 2 small functions.
+Tested and verified.